DCOR-dev/ckanext-dcor_schemas/README.rst

 ====================

-This module introduces/lifts restrictions (authorization) for the management of data metadata on DCOR.
+This module introduces/lifts restrictions (authorization) for the management of data and meta data on DCOR.
 The corresponding UI elements are modified
 accordingly:

 - Authorization (auth.py)